hirrolot/interface99/README.md

 ## Highlights

- - **Type-safe.** Improperly typed interface implementations are caught at compile-time.

  - **Zero-boilerplate.** Forget about constructing virtual tables manually -- Interface99 will do it for you!

  - **Portable.** Everything you need is a standard-conforming C99 preprocessor.